rogi29/openmd-deploy-test/README.md

 # openmd
-open source platform for managing a repository for markdown documents
+open source platform for managing repositories for markdown documents